singularityhub/singularity-cli/README.md

 We provide a [Singularity](Singularity) recipe for you to use if more convenient, along with the [full modules docstring](https://singularityhub.github.io/singularity-cli/api/source/spython.main.base.html#module-spython.main.base).

+As of version 0.1.0, we only support Singularity > 3.5.2.
+This is done to encourage using newer versions of Singularity with security fixes.
+If you want to use an older version of Singularity, you will need to use version 0.0.85 or earlier.

 ## License

 This code is licensed under the MPL 2.0 [LICENSE](LICENSE).